marcoagia/microman/README.md

 # microman

-**microservice-manager** is a powerful CLI tool that scaffolds new microservices using popular backend technologies, and automatically integrates them into your project’s Docker Compose setup.
+**microman** is a powerful CLI tool that scaffolds new microservices using popular backend technologies, and automatically integrates them into your project’s Docker Compose setup.
 Use it to quickly expand and organize your microservice-based architecture!

 ---